legoandmars/nightscout-discord-rich-presence/README.md

 If you'd like to modify any of these values later, they can be found in the `config.yaml` file automatically generated in the same folder as the program.
 Either manually edit the file, or delete it to run the config wizard again.

 Make sure you have discord open on the same PC.
-If it's not showing up, double check that Game Activity is enabled in your settings.
+If the rich presence isn't showing up, double check that Game Activity is enabled in your settings.
 ## Development
 This project is built with typescript.
 ### Setup